Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 `m`:
 The `M` modifier to regular-expression matching is a GNU sed extension which directs GNU sed to match the regular expression in **multi-line mode**.
 The modifier causes `^` and `$` to match respectively (in addition to the normal behavior) the empty string after a newline, and the empty string before a newline.
 There are special character sequences (\` and \') which always match the beginning or the end of the buffer.
 In addition, the period character does not match a new-line character in multi-line mode.

-### Replacement contain match portions:
+### Replace with block references

-The 'replacement' can contain '\n' ('n' being a number of 1 to 9, inclusive) references, which will refer to the portion of the match which is contained between the nth \( and its matching \).
-Also, the 'replacement' can contain unescaped & characters which reference the whole matched portion of the pattern space.
+The 'replacement' can contain '\x' ('x' being a number of 1 to 9, inclusive) references, which will refer to the sub-expressions of the matchs.
+Each sub-expression is the xth matching group in `\(sub-expr\)`.
+Also, the 'replacement' can contain unescaped & characters which refers the whole matched portion of the pattern space.

 ## Delete empty line:
 ```sed '/^$/d' <input-file> ```## `^`: start, `$`: end, 'd': delete, `^$`: match an empty line